kimh/clojure-by-example/source/index.md

 <br>

-You can get the index of a value in vector with `.indexOf`.
+You can get the index of a value with `.indexOf`.
+The dot before indexOf indicates Java interop to access methods in Java.

 ```clojure
 user=>  (.indexOf [1 2 3] 4)